lithammer/NeavUI/README.md

 - Healthbar on tooltips now have a textual representation on it as well.
 - Fixed position and font size for player/cursor coordinates on world map.
 - Added a copy chat function to nChat, use it by right-clicking on the chat tab.
 Also added a URL copy function.
+- nRunes has been removed and replaced by nPower, which is essentially the same thing except with support for energy, focus and rage as well.
+The energy module also shows combo points in a similar fashion as nRunes showed runes.

 ## Known issues